JeffersonJales/Satellite_gml/README.md

 - satellite_reset - Reset all satellites and listeners (Reset all system)

 ## Satellite Config
-SATELLITE_STACK_TRACE - Boolean - Will show in console who sent the message an who received ( You can also comment the stack trace )
+SATELLITE_STACK_TRACE - Boolean - Will show in console who sent the message an who received ( You can also comment the stack trace ) <br>
 SATELLITE_RETURN_DATA_TO_AUTO_DESTROY - Any - Case the listener callback returns this value, it will disable this listener

 # What Changed?